 This post is also available in: Italiano

-This is one of those recipes that I call ‘hygge recipe’ because it’s a comforting, inviting, cosy, delicious and slightly-more-sweet-than-usual treat: the ultimate chewy choc chip cookie recipe is here, my friend!
+This is one of those recipes that I call ‘hygge recipe’ because it’s a comforting, inviting, cosy, delicious and slightly-more-sweet-than-usual treat: the ultimate soft and chewy chocolate chip cookie recipe is here, my friend!

 It has hazelnuts and oats and it’s inspired by one of the first recipes (an oatmeal) I’ve ever posted here.

 Right in time to celebrate Healthy Little Cravings 3rd birthday (already?!)

 Best chewy choc chip cookie recipe ever!

 I developed the base – the cookie dough – of these beauties a couple of months ago for a client and I absolutely fell in love with it.
 It was just perfect: sweet, snug and delicious.
 In other words, the ideal treat!